 On top of this, most business owners know that in addition to creating a website you need to promote it.
 Otherwise, how are your customers going to find you?

-They might spend money on advertising their small business website with Google AdWords and Facebook ads and perform search engine optimisation.
+They might spend money on advertising their small business website with Google AdWords and Facebook ads and perform search engine optimisation (SEO).

 All of this makes your small business website an investment, a marketing and advertising tool, a way to communicate with customers and build authority in your field.